Go to Homepage

 Havelock Island beach

 Even though the islands are far to the east of India, local time is still based on Indian time, which means it gets dark at 5.30pm and daybreak is at 4.30am.
 Flights land at Port Blair.
 Immigration formalities are conducted at a makeshift desk and chair where foreigners get special permits to visit the islands.
 This is accomplished with ease.
 Permits are valid for 30 days but tourists are not allowed to visit any of the Nicobar group of islands.
-Foreigners wishing to travel to the Andaman Islands by sea will need to get a 30-day permit in advance from the Ministry Of Home Affairs in New Delhi or from the Foreigners Regional Registration Office located in Mumbai, Chennai, Delhi, Kolkatta (and at the immigration department at Delhi, Mumbai, Calcutta and Chennai airports.
+Foreigners wishing to travel to the Andaman Islands by sea will need to get a 30-day permit in advance from the Ministry Of Home Affairs (mha.nic.in) in New Delhi or from the Foreigners Regional Registration Office located in Mumbai (Bombay), Chennai, Delhi, Calcutta, (and at key immigration departments).

 Send us your Feedback / Letter to the Editor

-Permits can be obtained at the airport but it is preferable to obtain these through overseas Indian embassies whilst applying for a visa.
-Permits are also issued at the Ministry of Home Affairs in Delhi, or at the Foreigners' Registration Office in Delhi, Mumbai, Calcutta or Chennai.
+Permits can be obtained at the airport but it is preferable to obtain these through overseas Indian embassies while applying for a visa.
+Permits are also issued at the Ministry of Home Affairs in Delhi, or at the Foreigners' Registration Office in Delhi, Mumbai, Kolkata or Chennai.

 Foreign visitors can stay overnight in South Andaman, certain places in Little Andaman, Middle Andaman, Neil Island, Havelock, and only in Diglipur on North Andaman.
-Day trips are permitted to the islands of Viper, Ross, Interview, Jolly Buoy, Red Skin, Cinque, Narcondum and Brother and Sisters.
+Day trips are permitted to the islands of Viper, Ross, Interview, Jolly Buoy, Red Skin, Cinque, Narcondum, Brother and Sister.
 It's all deserted islands with pristine white beaches, diving, and an exploration of the unique culture, rituals and geography of the Andaman and Nicobar Islands.

 Andaman Islands rainforest Wandoor